-The first group of Québec companies selected as high-potential exports to participate in Québec Tech’s growth and scale-up program were unveiled today.
+The first group of Québec companies selected as high-potential exports to participate in Québec Tech’s growth and scale-up initiative were unveiled today.

-Five companies were chosen for the first edition of Stage V, a tailored support program focused on boosting go-to-market efforts outside of Québec: industrial biotech company BioIntelligence Technologies, hardtech sports equipment company Ferreol Technologies, FinTech company flovver, AI design company Maket, and healthtech software-as-a-service company Lime Santé.
+Five companies were chosen for the first edition of Stage V, which provides tailored support focused on boosting go-to-market efforts outside of Québec: industrial biotech company BioIntelligence Technologies, hardtech sports equipment company Ferreol Technologies, FinTech company flovver, AI design company Maket, and healthtech software-as-a-service company Lime Santé.

 “The goal is to fast-track the best of the best,” Richard Chénier, general manager of Québec Tech, told BetaKit.